-We recently had a chance to interview solar power veteran Eric Nyman, Director of Sales at Sun Light & Power, about the company’s choices for solar panels for our customers.
+We recently had a chance to interview solar power veteran Eric Nyman, Senior Project Developer at Sun Light & Power, about the company’s choices for solar panels for our customers.
 Here are his thoughts on what to look for in a quality solar panel.

 Nancy: Eric, we can choose from many options for solar panels from many manufacturers.
 Tell us why we have chosen the manufacturers we currently work with to provide solar panels for our customers.